 Take one Day trips

 Instead of visiting a new destination every day, consider staying in a bigger city and take several one-day trips.
-For example, if you’re visiting Munich, you can stay for 5 days, spend a couple of days in Munich, visit the Alps during the next day, take a trip to Nuremberg or even cross the border to visit Salzburg.
+For example, if you’re visiting Munich, you can stay for 5 days, spend a couple of days in Munich, visit the Alps during the next day, take a trip to Nuremberg or even cross the border with Austria to visit Salzburg.

 Don’t forget about the East